Skip to main content

 Enter webhook URL

-In the “Webhook URL” field, enter the URL where BeyondWords should send event notifications.
-This should be an endpoint on your server that’s configured to receive and process webhook events.
+Enter the HTTPS URL where BeyondWords should send event notifications.
+This should be an endpoint on your server that accepts POST requests with a JSON body.

 3